How to: Set-up Parental Controls

 While iPads and tablets are great for consuming information, they have limitations in creating and manipulating it.
 Laptop or notebook-style devices will provide students with the greatest benefits in supporting their learning.

-While the Surface RT from Microsoft has the ability to attach to a mechanical keyboard, it is not able to run traditional software packages (such as the Adobe Creative Cloud).
-Surface RTs are great for consuming information, but they are not able to run software other than Microsoft Office or software available via the Microsoft store.
+While the Surface RT and Surface Pro X from Microsoft have the ability to attach to a mechanical keyboard, they are not able to run traditional software packages (such as the Adobe Creative Cloud suite).
+The Surface RT and Surface Pro X are great for consuming information, but they are not able to run all software required to support girls’ learning.

-The Surface Pro will, however, fit within the recommended specifications and give students the greatest benefits in supporting their learning.
+The Surface Pro 6 and 7 will, however, fit within the recommended specifications and give students the greatest benefits in supporting their learning.

 Is there an easy way to acquire a new laptop?